John Brown Jr. (abolitionist)

-John Brown Jr. (July 25, 1821 – May 3, 1895) was the eldest son of the abolitionist John Brown.
-His mother was Brown's first wife, Dianthe Lusk Brown, who died when John Jr. was 11.
-He was born in Hudson, Ohio.
+John Brown Jr. (July 25, 1821 – May 3, 1895) was an American farmer and soldier who was the eldest son of the abolitionist John Brown.
+Although he did not participate in his father's raid on Harpers Ferry, Virginia, he served as his intelligence agent and liaison.
+He was the captain of Company K of the 7th Kansas Volunteer Cavalry from 1861 until his resignation in 1862.
+After his resignation, he raised fruit until his death.

+Early life

+Brown was born in Hudson, Ohio, to John Brown and his first wife, Dianthe Lusk Brown.
+His mother died when he was 11.
 In 1841 he tried teaching in a country school, but left it after one year, finding it frustrating and the children "snotty".
 In spring 1842 he enrolled at the Grand River Institute in Austinburg, Ohio.
-In July 1847 he married Wealthy Hotchkiss (1829–1911).
-The couple settled in Springfield, Massachusetts.
+In July 1847 he married Wealthy Hotchkiss (1829–1911), who had also studied at the Grand River Institute.
+The couple settled in Springfield, Massachusetts, and had two children.